 The Påskekrim or ‘Easter Thrillers’ tradition in Norway, is to sit down with your family and read or watch murder mysteries together, so you can all try to figure out who the killer was together as a family.
 These ‘Easter-thrillers’ were started when a crime novel was advertised on the front page of a national newspaper fooling many into thinking it was a headline.
 The Novel quickly became the most popular Easter book in Norwegian history.

 Nowadays TV stations have scheduled their channels to only show murder mysteries and even milk carton companies have special cartons made during the Easter period.

-At Easter, the French town of Haux serves a giant omelette in the town square.
+At Easter, the town of Haux in France serves a giant omelette in the town square.
 Chefs use over 5000 eggs to prepare this ginormous omelette on Easter Monday.

 This tradition has been an Easter event for over 30 years and is traced back to Napoleon, who ordered the locals to gather their eggs and a giant egg dish be prepared for his troops as they passed through the countryside.